sentubiswas013/Javascript/code/question-02.md

    }
    animate();
    ```
+  **Summary**
+  1. **Avoid memory leaks**: Use tools like Chrome DevTools to identify memory leaks.
+  2. **Minimize DOM manipulation**: Batch DOM changes and avoid reflow/repaint.
+  3. **Use event delegation**: Instead of adding event listeners to many elements, delegate events to a parent element.
+  4. **Debouncing and throttling**: Limit the frequency of function executions (e.g., for scroll or resize events).
+  5. **Lazy loading**: Load resources only when they are needed, such as images or scripts.
+  6. **Use Web Workers**: Offload intensive computations to background threads.
+  7. **Minify code**: Minify and compress JavaScript files to reduce file size and loading time.
+  8. **Leverage caching**: Cache static assets and data to reduce redundant network requests.
+  9. **Use `requestAnimationFrame`** for animations instead of `setTimeout`.

 ### **85. What is debounce and throttle in JavaScript?**
    **Debounce** and **throttle** are techniques used to optimize performance for frequently occurring events like scrolling, resizing, or keypresses.